 Soil Health is the continued capacity of soil to function as a vital living ecosystem that sustains plants, animals, and humans.
 A healthy soil performs several functions: regulating water, sustaining plant and animal life, filtering and buffering potential pollutants, cycling nutrients, and physical stability and support.

 The Rapid Carbon Assessment (RaCA) is an extensive database on soil carbon.
 Three years ago, NRCS embarked on the largest concentrated soil sampling effort in the history of soil survey to build the most extensive database on soil organic and inorganic carbon in the US.

 CarbonScapes is a national look at carbon landscapes and a central location for USDA Carbon inventory, modeling and mapping of terrestrial biosphere carbon.

 COMET-FARM™ is a whole farm and ranch carbon and greenhouse gas accounting system.
 The tool guides you through describing your farm and ranch management practices including alternative future management scenarios.
 Once complete, a report is generated comparing the carbon changes and greenhouse gas emissions between your current management practices and future scenarios.

-Conservation Innovation Grants, offered by the NRCS, stimulate the development and adoption of innovative conservation approaches and technologies.
-These grants specifically addressed greenhouse gas mitigation and carbon sequestration opportunities in fiscal year 2011, water quality credit trading in 2012, and drought adaptation and irrigation management in 2013, and will continue investing in projects to reduce GHG emissions, enhance carbon sequestration, and improve soil health on private farms and ranches.
-Awards in 2014 were in the areas of soil health, conservation planning, nutrient and energy management, and development of innovative conservation technology.
+Conservation Innovation Grants are offered annually by NRCS to stimulate development and encourage adoption of innovative conservation approaches and technologies.
+These grants specifically addressed greenhouse gas mitigation and carbon sequestration opportunities in fiscal year 2011 and 2015, water quality credit trading in 2012, drought adaptation and irrigation management in 2013, and soil health and nutrient management in 2014.
+Awards will continue investing in areas of soil health, conservation planning, nutrient and energy management, and development of innovative conservation technology.